end-of-game/cloudunit/documentation/webapps/SPRING-MYSQL-REDIS.md

 ## Goals

-This guide explains how to create a JEE application with two modules:
+This guide explains how to create a classic SpringFramework WAR application with two modules:
 * MySQL
 * Redis